project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 ## 7.1 -  Recap

 <!-- #region -->
-So far, we've described a combined TLS + quantum field using a notation like, e.g. $|0,+,-,-,- \rangle$.
+So far, we've described a combined TLS & quantum field using a notation like, e.g. $|0,+,-,-,- \rangle$.
 The first number (in this case $0$) tells us the number of bosons present (this is often referred to as a [Fock state](https://en.wikipedia.org/wiki/Fock_state)), and the $\pm$ tell us what state each of the $N$ TLS are in ($+$ excited, $-$ ground).
 This is a complete description in the sense that every configuration of the system can be described as a mixture of these states.
 For example, a single excitation delocalised across 4 TLS with no bosons can be described by:

 $\Psi_0 \sim | 0, +, -, -, - \rangle + | 0, -, +, -, - \rangle + | 0, -, -, +, - \rangle + | 0, -, -, -, + \rangle $

 The issue with this description is that, for a specific number of bosons, there are $2^N$ possibilities for the state of the TLS and that means it becomes infeasible to simulate more than about 10 TLS.

 Because delocalised excitations are of most interest to us today, we don't actually need a lot of the detail that the complete description holds.
 Superficially, we'd be quite happy with a simpler description like $| n, n_+ \rangle$ - where $n$ is the boson number and $n_+$ is the number of excitations.
-There would only be $N+1$  possibilities for the state of the TLS in this case - this is much more favourable from a computational perspective.
+There would then only be $N+1$  possibilities for the state of the TLS in this case - this is much more favourable from a computational perspective.

 Let's see if we can make this simpler description rigorous enough to help us with simulating many TLS.
 <!-- #endregion -->